Appdynamics/apigee-monitoring-extension/README.md

 # Apigee Monitoring Extension for AppDynamics #
- #### For use with Apigee Edge on SaaS and on premise ####
+ #### For use with Apigee Edge on SaaS and on-premise ####

 ## Use Case ###

 Apigee is an API management platform that enables developers and businesses to design, secure, deploy, monitor, and scale APIs.
-This exetension makes it possible for AppDynamics customers to monitor the performance of Apigee API proxies (or services as some people prefer to call it) in AppDynamics.
-The Apigee metrics in AppDynamics will help customers to quickly isolate the root cause of a performance issue - whether it's  Apigee's overahead and/or the backend (target) service.
+This extension makes it possible for AppDynamics customers to monitor the performance of Apigee API proxies (or services as some people prefer to call it).Apigee performance metrics in AppDynamics will help customers to quickly isolate the root cause of a performance issue - whether it is Apigee's overhead and/or the backend (target) service.

 **Metrics** that are collected for each API proxy are :